Sections In This Article

 Music and Sound Design:

 In audio creation, algorithms aid in sound synthesis, digital signal processing, and music composition.
-Synthesizers use algorithms to generate various sounds by manipulating waveforms or modeling physical instruments.
+Synthesizers use algorithms to generate various sounds by manipulating waveforms or modelling physical instruments.
 Digital audio effects (reverb, equalization, auto-tune etc.) rely on algorithms to modify audio signals in real-time.

 Algorithmic Composition: Musicians and composers use algorithms to generate musical compositions based on predefined rules or parameters.
 These algorithms can employ mathematical models, random processes, or AI-driven approaches to create melodies, harmonies, rhythms, or entire musical structures.
 Algorithmic composition offers novel ways to explore musical ideas, genres, and styles.